-Chai or chai tea is a popular drink in India where this delicious hot beverage is often made by boiling tea leaves with milk and adding sugar and spices.
-My chai tea recipe is a bit of a twist because instead of whole cow’s milk, we’re using coconut milk, instead of refined white sugar, we’re using honey or maple syrup and instead of including tea, we’re keeping this chai caffeine-free (yet ready for the addition of tea if you’d like; traditionally, chai includes black tea).
+Chai or chai tea is a popular drink in India, where this delicious hot beverage is often made by boiling tea leaves with milk and adding sugar and spices.
+My chai tea recipe is a bit of a twist because instead of whole cow’s milk, I use coconut milk.

 What Is Chai?